 “If anyone has material possessions and sees a brother or sister in need but has no pity on them, how can the love of God be in that person?”
 (1 John 3:17, NIV)

-Being generous shows them the love of God—that he lives within you.
+Giving your hurt to God and choosing to be generous shows them his love—that he lives within you.
 When you see your neighbor in need, be generous as God calls you to.
 God has given to you and has blessed you so much.
 Listen to the needs of others and be eager to help them when in need: giving time, possessions or money as you can.

 7. Be A Good Listener

 You might find yourself having different opinions from others.
 This can cause you to get angry or not want to engage with someone.

 But God calls you to be a listener; it’s a powerful thing we can do to show his love, as opposed to getting upset.
 We see this in the book of James.